 Cyclone Vayu to hinder movement of South West Monsoon, says IMD

-Mumbai, June 14: More bad news is in store in terms of rainfall for the Mumbaikars, as ndia Meteorological Department (IMD) said that the Cyclone Vayu to have an impact on the movement on the South West Monsoon and may take another seven days to reach Mumbai.
+Mumbai, June 14: More bad news is in store in terms of rainfall for the Mumbaikars, as india Meteorological Department (IMD) said that the Cyclone Vayu to have an impact on the movement on the South West Monsoon and may take another seven days to reach Mumbai.

 The delay would worsen the current situation in these regions, already facing acute water shortage.